-Be warned, though, that just because a monitor is affordable doesn’t mean it’s bad.
-A cheap 27-inch monitor should not mean a poor quality display.
+An affordable 27-inch monitor should not mean a poor-quality display.
 On the contrary, there are some great deals to be had in this price category.

 The average cost of a 27-inch monitor is about $150, while the average price of a 27-inch IPS monitor is about $200.
 A 27-inch IPS monitor has a 1920×1080 resolution, a 1000:1 contrast ratio, and a 5ms response time.
 Furthermore, it offers a tilt, swivel, and height adjustment.

 Here is the thing: there’s a sea of both big names and newer brands competing for your attention out there in the 27-inch budget monitor space making selection such a tough task.

 Well, to help save your time and effort, we have painstakingly narrowed down the best monitors under 200 dollars and reviewed them in this article.